-Headphone drivers produce sound waves in or near our ears which is picked up by our eardrums and heard by our brains.
+Headphone drivers produce sound waves in or near our ears which are picked up by our eardrums and heard by our brains.

-However, we also hear headphones via a second method of hearing which turns out to be the main method of bone conduction headphones.
+However, we also hear headphones via a secondary method of hearing, which turns out to be the main method of bone conduction headphones.